 The active practice with Kundalini Energy comes about around the 11th century CE, and as from the 15th century CE it was also adopted in Hatha Yoga.
 Later, it became a more mainstream thought in Hinduism, and today it’s a well-accepted concept in modern spirituality, and within the New-Age and Neo-Tantra movements.

 It’s thought that Kundalini Energy lies dormant i.e. sleeping in the Muladhara Root Chakra and can be aroused or awakened.
-The Muladhara Chakra is located at the base of the spine, and is one of the seven primary Chakras (Prana transformation and distribution centers).
+The Muladhara Chakra is located at the base of the spine, and is one of the seven primary Chakras, the latter considered the main Prana Life Energy transformation and distribution centers.

 On a spiritual energetic level, it’s thought that when feminine Kundalini Shakti Energy reaches the Crown Chakra, it will be reunited with masculine Shiva Energy (Universal Consciousness or the Divine Ground of all Being), its counterpart, resulting in dissolution of duality and ignorance, and realization of complete spiritual union.